benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

   - name: Inverse Data Flow
   - name: FQA
 ---

-Now React have ditched Class Component and focus on Function Component and Hooks.
-This Overview focus on Function Component.

 React allows you to write maintainable and performant code by using concept of component.
 Components allow you to focus on describing the UI you want, rather than focusing on the details of how the UI actually gets inserted in the page.